Pitch and Harmony

 3. Identify it among a group of other intervals

-Start with perfect fifth, then learn fourths, and finally octaves.
+Start with perfect fifth, then learn perfect fourths, and finally octaves.
 The unison probably will not need any work, but do add it into your exercises where you are identifying intervals.

 The next two examples are for your testing purposes.
 This first one contains a series of perfect intervals: